 How Students Join Project Teams

 Graduate and undergraduate students apply to join a team through our application process, which generally runs from the third week of January through mid-February of each year.
+We also run a second application cycle each summer (usually in late July or early August) for project teams that are still looking to recruit additional team members.
 Team leaders review all student applications and form an interdisciplinary research team based on the needs of the particular project.

 Students receive academic credit for participating during the school year or stipends/travel funding if the team includes a summer component.
 Academic credit is typically in the form of a one-credit independent study or special topics course per semester.